Jearil/SimpleNoSQL/README.md

 ===========

 A simple NoSQL client for Android.
-If you ever wanted to just save some data but didn't really want to worry about where it was going to be stored and didn't want to go through the hassel of setting up a database manually, this library can really speed things up.
+If you ever wanted to just save some data but didn't really want to worry about where it was going to be stored and didn't want to go through the hassle of setting up a database manually, this library can really speed things up.
 Saving data is pretty easy:

 ```java